New York State

 - the TAP application for each academic year (New York State residents attending NYS schools can link directly to the TAP Application from the FAFSA submission confirmation page)

 New FIT students, including NYS Dream Act applicants, can determine their eligibility online for the Excelsior Scholarship Program.

-For additional information regarding the Excelsior Scholarship, go to Excelsior Scholarship FAQs.
+For extensive information regarding the Excelsior Scholarship, go to Excelsior Scholarship FAQs.